 Age Gap

 A significant age difference β usually five years or more β is either the source of external conflict (disapproving family, workplace ethics) or internal conflict (the younger lead feeling out of their depth, the older one worrying about maturity mismatch).
 Common pairings: older man/younger woman, older woman/younger man (often called MILF romance in the spicier end of the subgenre).
-Book that nails it: Credence by Penelope Douglas.
+Book that nails it: Credence (Amazon) by Penelope Douglas.

 Marriage of Convenience / Arranged Marriage